 Cacio e Pepe Spaghetti (Cheese and Pepper).
-An ode to simplicity and Italian Cuisine.
+A pasta dish that is an ode to simplicity and Italian Cuisine.
 It is hard to understand how two ingredients can make such a great pasta.

-Cacio is a synonym for il Formaggio: both words mean cheese in Italian; both can be used as the word cacio comes from the Latin word caseus, which is usually translated simply as cheese.
-Now you might be thinking of casein… and yes, you are right!
+Cacio is a synonym for il Formaggio: both words mean cheese in Italian; We can use both as the word cacio comes from the Latin word caseus, which is usually translated simply as cheese.
+So now you might be thinking of casein… and yes, you are right!